OSGeo/gdal/doc/source/programs/gdal_vector_gridding.rst

 Data metrics algorithms
 -----------------------

-Besides the interpolation functionality :program:`gdal vector grid` can be used to compute some data metrics using the specified window and output grid geometry.
+Besides the interpolation functionality :program:`gdal vector gridding` can be used to compute some data metrics using the specified window and output grid geometry.
 These metrics are: